 By doing so, we can better predict and control how consumers would respond to a brand given their current socio-cultural contexts.

-Using social semiotics for marketing and branding helps in determining the success or failure of any endeavour.
+Semiotics market research and branding helps in determining the success or failure of any endeavour.
 If you are planning to introduce your new brand name and logo of your business, storefront or website, stop and think about what signs and symbols will appeal to your consumers before doing so.

 Semiotics to improve brand communications -